Bitcoin, a decentralized electronic currency that can be “mined” with high-spec computer hardware, has already made plenty of people incredibly rich.

 The obvious flipside to this is that people can and do make a LOT of money from crypto – either by getting involved in mining it (something beyond the scope of this article), holding long-term investments in companies they believe in, or day-trading.

-Essentially, it’s all about doing (tons) of research, choosing coins you think have a future, and deciding a trading strategy.
+Essentially, it’s all about doing (tons) of research, choosing coins you think have a future, and deciding on a trading strategy.

 It’s also about understanding this is a risky and speculative game.
-So never gamble more than you can afford to lose.

 Steps to Getting Started